maxwellito/wallery/README.md

 Wall + Gallery = Wallery

-Wallery is a little PHP script made to generate a map of picture.
-You give a list of pictures (with URL and dimensions) and the script will made a wall of the size you want.
+Wallery was a little PHP script made to generate a map of picture, but forget that, now it's in JavaScript.
+The idea is simple, you give a list of displayable objects (might be pictures, videos, iframe.. we just need their dimensions) and the script will generate a wall of the size you want.
-Combined to a frontend to create an infinite wall.
-Based on 4 maps, the javascript class move the pictures to give the impression of an infinite wall.
+In this demo, 4 maps are generated, then a jQuery plugin control them to create an infinite wall.

 This repository content an exemple of usage (with pictures). http://maxwellito.com/media/wallery/